 40 – this month Chelsea's leading one-year creation history Women's first Champions League final was only fired by the 2010 Chicago Red Stars.
 “He was heartbroken, absolutely devastated,” says his sister, Rebecca.
 “It was a little tough – I think there are only five games left.
 This was the biggest learning curve of his life.
 That's when he stepped back from football. ”

-After serving as a consultant on a Washington Freedom team that included US internationals such as Abby Wambach, Hayes returned to London and worked.
-For the family business, Covent Garden FX is a currency exchange.
+After serving as a consultant on a Washington Freedom team that included US internationals such as Abby Wambach, Hayes returned to London to work.
+For the family business, Covent Garden FX, a currency exchange.

 Hayes kept his toe in the football waters by working as a coach for the Western New York Flash from London. who advised on transfers, helped build a team that won the Women's Professional Football Championship.
 But from where he was at the time, this journey as he prepares to face Barcelona in the Champions League final in Gothenburg is remarkable – and understanding it fully helps get you back to the start.

 At his Curnock Street estate in Camden, North London, Hayes' childhood was filled with football.
 Diego Maradona is a fan of Paul Gascoigne and Gary Lineker – “Gary Lineker's legs loved these!
 In her little shorts! ” her older sister Victoria says with a laugh – she played with boys and was directed to a club called Mary Ward by an elementary school teacher where she was the only girl she could play with.
 “We used to beat everybody and Emma was always the star of the show,” Rebecca says.
 “He was a creative, ingenious player, a scorer.”

 For Victoria, it was a formative experience: “I think that's where she got her winning mentality. .
 They had a team that played for each other.
 He learned the true spirit of teams working together. ”